wixtoolset/wix3/src/chm/documents/votive/index.html.md

 # Working in Visual Studio

 The Visual Studio WiX toolset allows you to easily create WiX projects, edit WiX files using IntelliSense, and compile/link your project within the Visual Studio IDE.
-The WiX Visual Studio plug-in supports VS2005, VS2008, and VS2010.

 For WiX project types, see
 [WiX Project Types](votive_project_templates.html).